djordjebatic/djordjebatic.github.io/_pages/about.md

 &nbsp;

-AI Research Engineer with 5+ years of experience in designing AI systems.
+I'm an AI Research Engineer with 5+ years of experience in designing AI systems.
 My work focuses on **(edge) AI training and evaluation**, with emphasis on diagnosing model failures, applying techniques such as knowledge distillation and attribution-based regularization to improve model behaviour **(AI Model Compression)**, designing automated evaluation frameworks to assess model performance and reliability across diverse scenarios and edge cases **(Data & Model Evaluation)**, incorporating domain knowledge into development workflows and designing interpretable training objectives to enhance model performance and reliability for real-world deployment **(Interpretability and Deployment)**.

 I'm also open to collaborations in these areas.
 If you have a project idea, want to discuss research, or just want to connect, the best way to contact me is via my [personal email](mailto:djordjebatic@gmail.com).